Conor Fogarty

-Conor Fogarty (born 12 May 1990) is an Irish hurler who plays for Kilkenny Senior Championship club Erin's Own and at inter-county level with the Kilkenny senior hurling team.
+Conor Fogarty (born 12 May 1990) is an Irish hurler who plays for Kilkenny Senior Championship club Erin's Own and at previously at inter-county level with the Kilkenny senior hurling team.
 He currently lines out as a right wing-back.

 Playing career

 Castlecomer Community School

 Fogarty first came to prominence as a hurler with Castlecomer Community School.
 Having played in every grade as a hurler, he was eventually called up the college's senior team.
 On 18 March 2007, he lined out at right wing-back when Castlecomer Community School defeated Kilkenny CBS by 0-11 to 0-06 to win the Leinster Championship.

 Erin's Own

 Fogarty joined the Erin's Own club at a young age and played in all grades at juvenile and underage levels.
 On 26 October 2008, he lined out at midfield when Erin's Own faced Dicksboro in the Kilkenny Minor Championship final.
 Fogarty was switched to centre-back and produced what has been described as "one of the greatest individual displays ever witnessed in a minor final".
 He ended the game with a winners' medal following the 1-11 to 0-11 victory.

 On 19 October 2008, Fogarty was at midfield when Erin's Own faced Danesfort in the final of the Kilkenny Intermediate Championship.
 He ended the game with a winners' medal following the 2-10 to 1-10 victory.